Belethors-General-Mods/belethor/CONTRIBUTE.md

 If you want to do large changes, you should discuss them with us in an issue or on discord first.

 ## Frontend
 We have two apps, that need designing.
-There are design [mockups](https://belethors-general-mods.github.io/belethor/website_mockups.html), [logos]() from Zaki, That whole design thing is very much in an concept phase, join our [Discord Server](https://discord.gg/4ezeRgn) to discuss design improvement / concept.
+There are design [mockups](https://belethors-general-mods.github.io/belethor/website_mockups.html) from Zaki.
+The whole design things are [here](https://github.com/Belethors-General-Mods/belethor/tree/feature/design/apps/website/assets/design)
+That whole design thing is very much in an concept phase, join our [Discord Server](https://discord.gg/4ezeRgn) to discuss design improvement / concept.
 Also we lack github checks to do quality assurance on HTML, CSS and JS (feel free to recommend us some).